China's Fosun raises offer for Club Med

 PARIS Chinese billionaire Guo Guangchang sweetened his bid for struggling Club Mediterranee CMIP.PA at the last minute on Friday, trumping a 24 euro-a-share offer from Italian tycoon Andrea Bonomi in France's longest-running takeover battle.

-The new 24.60 euro offer, made a few hours before Friday's 1700 GMT (12:00 p.m.
-EST) deadline, valued the holiday operator at 939 million euros ($1.15 billion).
+The new 24.60 euro offer, made a few hours before Friday's 1700 GMT deadline, valued the holiday operator at 939 million euros (736.47 million pounds).
 It is the eighth offer Club Med investors have been asked to evaluate since May 2013 when Guo first offered 17 euros.

 The new offer will give Club Med "an opportunity to grow, with more resources, in its domestic market and in foreign markets where it must develop today," Jiannong Qian, head of Guo's Gaillon Invest II vehicle, told a news conference.